Metacello/metacello/docs/LockCommandReference.md

 git checkout otto
 ```
 Now, let's load the `BaselineOfExample` into our image, so we can see
-the structure of the project:
+the structure of your project:

 ```Smalltalk
 Metacello new.